0xd34df00d/IAmMad/README.md

 Any decent compiler with C++14 support would do.

-The library is checked on:
+The library is tested on:
 * clang 3.7
-* gcc 4.9.3
+* gcc 5.1

 # Installation